 When teeth are missing from the dental arch, it can cause a variety of issues for your jaw bone, healthy teeth, and overall oral health.
 The jaw bone needs stimulation from chewing to remain healthy, so when teeth fall out or are extracted, the jaw is at risk for atrophy.
 Bone grafting procedures are available to both prevent and restore the damage caused by atrophy.
 A bone graft can be placed after an extraction procedure to prevent the bone from deteriorating, or it can be placed to restore height and width to the jaw where a tooth has been missing for an extended length of time.

 Bone grafting is most commonly recommended for patients who want dental implants but lack the bone support for implant placement to be successful.
 It is also popular among patients who are undergoing extractions and want to restore their teeth with dental implants in the future.
-Please contact one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, to schedule a bone grafting consultation appointment.
+Please contact one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, or Ashland, KY, to schedule a bone grafting consultation appointment.